Promodh-coder/Promodh-coder/README.md

 - 👋 Hi, I’m Promodh.
 - 👀 I’m interested in Web Development and Artificial Intelligence.
-- 🌱 I’m currently learning in MIT, Chennai.
+- 🌱 I’m currently learning MERN Stack.
 - 💞️ I’m looking to collaborate on open source projects.
-- 📫 You can reach me at promodh2003@gmail.com
+- 📫 How can you reach me : promodh2003@gmail.com

 <!---
 Promodh-coder/Promodh-coder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.